Best Astrophotography Telescopes (2025)

 The Celestron Edge HD 8 is the little brother to the 11-inch version that I currently own.
 The reason I list the 8″ model is that I think the 11″ size may be a little “too much telescope” for some.
 It is quite heavy and requires a serious equatorial tracking mount.

-This telescope weighs about 15 pounds, well within the maximum payload capacity of the most common, intermediate-level astrophotography mounts such as the Sky-Watcher EQ6-R Pro.
+This telescope weighs about 15 pounds, well within the maximum payload capacity of most common intermediate-level astrophotography mounts, such as the Sky-Watcher EQ6-R Pro.
 The stocky design of an SCT makes it quite practical to set up and tear down, considering it has 8-inches of aperture.

 I am not the most experienced planetary imager, but I was absolutely blown away by the images of planets I was able to capture with the 11-inch version, including the following image of Mars during its opposition in 2020.